6 Natural Ways to Treat Bruises

-Some symptoms they make come with are pain, inflammation, and discoloration of the skin.
+Some symptoms that may accompany them are pain, inflammation, and discoloration of the skin.

-The area may get discolored and become sensitive to touch immediately and then turn blueish.
-Later, it may turn yellowish-green until finally going back to normal.
+The area may get discolored and immediately become sensitive to touch.
+After that, it will usually turn blueish.
+Later, it may turn yellowish-green for a while before finally going back to normal.

 They usually come as a result of a blow, fall, or sports injury.

 Depending on how serious they are, they can encompass just the area under the skin, or reach the muscle or even bone.
 The last kind are the most painful and take the longest to heal.

 However, as we said, there are natural ways to help speed up healing.
 Let’s take a look at them!

 1. Ice is a great way to treat bruises